The love of my life made itself known when I was a mere child. A little tiny child. Young, vulnerable, happy, and yet missing something. What was it?

 And the bonus?
 Beautiful dark chocolate is a superfood! #holler

 It’s the cacao in chocolate that gives it its distinct taste and it’s that cacao that’s packed with flavonoids.
 That little cacao bean is full of disease-fighting power!
 But the thing about cacao?
-It’s as bitter baby, bitter!
+It’s bitter baby, bitter!

 That’s why milk, sugar and butter started getting added to chocolate—to make it palatable (and quite delicious I might add).